Instructor: Dr Kalliopi Kyriakopoulou

 - Have acquired knowledge of what ‘European Integration’ means and how it has been conceptualized.

 - Have gained an understanding of the driving forces behind the moves for integration in Europe since the end of WW2.

 - Be able to interpret and critically evaluate the main issues, problems and challenges in the contemporary political debate in the EU.

 - Understand the main differences and similarities among the EU member states and assess their efforts to be integrated.

 Experiential learning opportunities

-The first field study will provide the students the opportunity to address direct questions to the representatives of the EU Commission in London and discuss how the European profile is built and sustained by the representative offices in the member states.
-The second field study will bring the students closer to the anti-European voices in the European Parliament as the British MP Nigel Farage will discuss how and why the European Elections of 2014 really matter for the future of the EU.
+A visit to the Office of the EU Parliament in London to give students the opportunity to address questions to the representatives of the EU Commission in London and discuss how the European profile is built and sustained by the representative offices in the member states.

 The final grade for this course will be determined on the basis of: